James Saxon (actor)

-William James Smyth (12 June 1955 – 2 July 2003), better known by his stage name James Saxon, was an English television and theatre character actor.
-He began his career in British television productions in the early 1980s, and as the decade progressed he became an in-demand charismatic support actor.
-He was known for the plump physique and expressive moon face that he developed in his thirties, and for his acting range, from frenetic intensity and garrulousness to refined genteel introspection.
-To the mid-1980s generation of British children he was known for his role as Roland Rat's inept agent, D'Arcy DeFarcy, who would mistakenly refer to his client as "Reynard".
+William James Smyth (12 June 1955 – 2 July 2003), better known by his stage name James Saxon, was an English character actor.
+He began his career in British television productions in the early 1980s.

 Early life

-Saxon was born William James Smyth on 6 April 1955, in the town of Swindon in the county of Wiltshire.
+Saxon was born William James Smyth on 12 June 1955, in the town of Swindon in the county of Wiltshire.
 He trained to be an actor at the Royal Academy of Dramatic Art, in London.

 Career

-Saxon began his career on television in the series Jukes of Piccadilly in 1980 before landing the part of Morris Hardacre in a period-piece social comedy series, set in 1930s Northern England, entitled Brass, a part he played in all three series'.
-As the decade progressed, he appeared in numerous television productions, playing the role of an American airman, Sergeant Elmer Jones, in the series We'll Meet Again (1982), and appearing in three episodes of the Doctor Who series entitled The Two Doctors (1985).
+Saxon began his career on television in the series Jukes of Piccadilly in 1980 before landing the part of Morris Hardacre in a period-piece social comedy series, set in 1930s Northern England, entitled Brass, a part he played in all three series.
+As the decade progressed, he appeared in numerous television productions, playing the role of an American airman, Sergeant Elmer Jones, in the series We'll Meet Again (1982), and Oscar Botcherby in the 1985 Doctor Who serial The Two Doctors.
 In 1986, he played the character of Phillip Crane in the BBC series Brush Strokes and, in the same year, performed in several episodes of the children's television series Roland Rat: The Series, in the guise of D'Arcey DeFarcey.
 In 1986, in his first foray into cinema, he played the character of Bertie in the historical science-fiction adventure film Biggles: Adventures in Time.
 In 1987, he played the role of Ellerman in the crime thriller cinema film A Prayer for the Dying and, in the same year, he performed in as Joseph Sedley in a television adaptation of Vanity Fair.
 In 1988, he played Sir Toby Belch in an English television film adaptation of Shakespeare's Twelfth Night (1988).
 He appeared in the role of a police officer in several episodes of the television crime series The Paradise Club (1989).